-- 3.3 The number of permanent exclusions from Secondary schools has risen by one pupil in the last month from 29 in September to 30 but remains above the target of 35. - 3.4 The percentage of Early Help cases closed by Early Help Units with outcomes achieved has increased from 72.0% to 82.1% and in line with the target.
-The rate of notifications received into Early Help per 10,000 of the 0 17 population has increased from 217.1 to 230.7. - 3.5 The rate of proven re-offending by children and young people at 33.3 is above the target of 36.
-Out of a cohort of 613 offenders 204 reoffended. - 3.6 The number of first-time entrants to the Youth Justice system continues to reduce and at 242 remains ahead of the target of 290. - 3.7 The Free School Meal achievement gap for pupils at EYFSP achieving a Good Level of Development at 17 is better than the target of 19. - 3.8 At Key Stage 2, 66% of pupils achieved the expected standard in reading, writing and maths compared to the national figure of 64%.
-We had the second highest results when compared to our statistical neighbours (behind Warwickshire with 67%). - 3.9 The Free School Meal achievement gap for pupils at Key Stage 4 in relation to the average Attainment 8 score at 18.8 is better than the target of 20. - 3.10 The percentage of parents getting first preference of secondary school at 79.6% is above the target of 78%.
-27 secondary schools have made a further 996 Year 7 places available for this September. - 3.11 The completion rate for Returner Interviews, undertaken when a child/young person returns after going missing, is 91.8% and remains above the 85.0% target.
+- 3.3 The number of permanent exclusions from Secondary schools has decreased by eight pupils from 30 in October to 22 in January and remains comfortably above the target of 35. - 3.4 The rate of proven re-offending by children and young people has risen slightly from 33.3 to 35.5 but remains above the target of 36.
+Out of a cohort of 569 offenders 202 reoffended. - 3.5 The number of first-time entrants to the Youth Justice system continues to reduce and at 228 remains ahead of the target of 290. - 3.6 The Free School Meal achievement gap for pupils at EYFSP achieving a Good Level of Development at 17 is better than the target of 19. - 3.7 At Key Stage 2, 67% of pupils achieved the expected standard in reading, writing and maths compared to the national figure of 65%.
+We had the joint highest results (with Warwickshire) when compared to our statistical neighbours. - 3.8 The Free School Meal achievement gap for pupils at Key Stage 4 in relation to the average Attainment 8 score at 18.8 is better than the target of 20. - 3.9 The percentage of parents getting first preference of secondary school at 79.6% is above the target of 78%.
+27 secondary schools have made a further 996 Year 7 places available for this September. - 3.10 The completion rate for Returner Interviews, undertaken when a child/young person returns after going missing, is 92.0% and remains above the 85.0% target.
 This is a local measure (and target) used within Kent County Council to maintain the focus on high completion rates for Returner Interviews, ensuring that information obtained is used to help prevent future episodes of the child/young person going missing.
-There is no national or regional comparator data available for this performance measure. - 3.12 The percentage of children becoming subject to a child protection plan for a second or subsequent time is 20.3%.
-This is within the target range of 17.5% 22.5% and
+There is no national or regional comparator data available for this performance measure.

-- compares to average rates for England of 20.2% and Statistical Neighbours 21.5% (both rates are for 2017/18). - 3.13 The percentage of children/young people remaining in the same placement for the last 2 years (for those that have been in care for more than 2.5 years) is 70.1%, achieving the Target of 70.0%.
-The latest published information for the England average is 70.0%, and 71.5% for Kent's Statistical Neighbours (both rates are for 2017/18). - 3.14 The average number of days between a child coming into care and moving in with an adoptive family is 348 days which is considerably below the nationally set target of 426 days.
-Kent's performance compares well against the England average of 520 days (3-year average 2014-17), and against the latest information available via the South-East Benchmarking Group which for Quarter 1 of 2018/19 reported an average of 402 days (for children adopted in that quarter). - 3.15 The percentage of case-holding posts filled by permanent qualified social workers has continued to improve and for October 2018 was 87.1%, which is an improvement from the last reported figure of 84.9% (September 2018).
-Performance against this measure is now above the Target of 85.0%.
-The latest publication of children's Social Care Workforce data in February 2018 shows Kent performing well against the range of staffing measures.
-The average Agency Social Worker rate for England is reported as 15.8% and 11.9% for Kent, and the average Social Worker vacancy rates for England were 17.0%, and 14.1% for Kent.
-These figures were as at 30th September 2017. - 3.16 The average caseload of Social Workers in the Children in Care Teams is 14.6, which has improved from the last reported figure of 15.4 in September 2018 and is now achieving the Target of a caseload of no more than 15 children/young people.
+- 3.11 The percentage of children becoming subject to a child protection plan for a second or subsequent time is 18.9%.
+This is within the target range of 17.5% 22.5% and compares to average rates for England of 20.2% and Statistical Neighbours 21.5% (both rates are for 2017/18). - 3.12 The average number of days between a child coming into care and moving in with an adoptive family is 362 days which is considerably below the nationally set target of 426 days.
+Kent's performance compares well against the England average of 520 days (3-year average 2014-17). - 3.13 The percentage of case-holding posts filled by permanent qualified social workers has continued to improve and for January 2019 was 87.7%, which is above the Target of 85.0%.
+The latest publication of children's Social Care Workforce data (February 2019) shows Kent performing well against the range of staffing measures.
+The average Agency Social Worker rate for England is reported as 15.4% and 11.4% for Kent, and the average Social Worker vacancy rates for England were 16.5%, and 10.7% for Kent.
+These figures were as at 30th September 2018. - 3.14 The average caseload of Social Workers in the Children in Care Teams is 14.7, achieving the Target of a caseload of no more than 15 children/young people.